nyc-crh/site/content/gallery/sculpture-by-john-ahearn.md

 layout: gallery
 draft: false
 date: 1981-01-01
-displaydate: "ca. 1981-1982"
+displaydate: "undated, c.
+1981-1982"
 title: Double Dutch, sculpture by John Ahearn, Intervale Ave. and Kelly St.
 author: Sculpture by John Ahearn and Rigoberto Torres; photograph by Joe Conzo.
 citation: >
- "Double Dutch, sculpture by John Ahearn, Intervale Ave. and Kelly St."  Sculpture by John Ahearn and Rigoberto Torres; photograph by Joe Conzo. "ca. 1981-1982"," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/sculpture-by-john-ahearn.
+ "Double Dutch, sculpture by John Ahearn, Intervale Ave. and Kelly St.," Sculpture by John Ahearn and Rigoberto Torres; photograph by Joe Conzo., in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/sculpture-by-john-ahearn.
 imageFeatured: sculpture-by-john-ahearn.jpg
 imageFeaturedAlt: A sculpture of four girls jumping rope, installed on the side of a building
+detailedDescr:
 embed:
 embedTitle:
 text:
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: South Bronx teens jump Double Dutch
 caption: Sculptors John Ahearn and Rigoberto Torres made a sculpture of girls jumping Double Dutch and mounted it on a building in the South Bronx.
 archive_source: Division of Rare and Manuscript Collections, Cornell University Library, Joe Conzo Jr. Archive
 source_link: https://digital.library.cornell.edu/catalog/ss:1406035
 copyright: Under copyright.
 Used with permission.
 categories:
 - k-12 education
-- Bronx
+- The Bronx
 - national
 - community activism
 tags:
 - joy
 - Black people
 - autonomous educational spaces
 - the arts
-- photography & imagery
-- athletics
+- photography, imagery, & visual representation- athletics
 questions:
 - Why do you think Ahearn and Torres wanted to mount this sculpture on a building in the South Bronx?
 If you lived in the area, how do you think you would feel about the sculpture?
 - What are joyful places in your neighborhood or community?